The Pale: History

-Fortification: The Pale Ditch
+Fortification

 The Pale boundary essentially consisted of a fortified ditch and rampart built around parts of the medieval counties of Louth, Meath, Dublin and Kildare, leaving out half of Meath, most of Kildare, and southwest County Dublin.
 Border or garrison towns of the pale included Ardee, Siddan, Kells, Athboy, Trim, Kilcock, Clane, Naas, Harristown, Ballymore Eustace, Rathmore, Kilteel, Saggart, Tallaght and Dalkey.
 The northern frontier of the Pale was marked by the De Verdon fortress of Castle Roche, while the southern border lay slightly south of the present day M50 motorway in Dublin, which crosses the site of what was Carrickmines Castle.
 The following description is from The Parish of Taney: A History of Dundrum, near Dublin, and Its Neighbourhood (1895):

 In the period immediately after the Norman Settlement was constructed the barrier, known as the "Pale," separating the lands occupied by the settlers from those remaining in the hands of the Irish.
 This barrier consisted of a ditch, raised some ten or twelve feet from the ground, with a hedge of thorn on the outer side.
 It was constructed, not so much to keep out the Irish, as to form an obstacle in their way in their raids on the cattle of the settlers, and thus give time for a rescue.
 The Pale began at Dalkey, and followed a southwesterly direction towards Kilternan; then turning northwards passed Kilgobbin, where a castle still stands, and crossed the Parish of Taney to the south of that part of the lands of Balally now called Moreen, and thence in a westerly direction to Tallaght, and on to Naas in the County of Kildare.
 In the wall bounding Moreen is still to be seen a small watch-tower and the remains of a guard-house adjoining it.
 From this point a beacon-fire would raise the alarm as far as Tallaght, where an important castle stood.
 A portion of the Pale is still to be seen in Kildare between Clane and Clongowes Wood College at Sallins.